 Monitoring pastoral leases

-The key elements of the Rangeland Monitoring Program on pastoral leases include:
+The key elements of the Rangeland Monitoring Branch on pastoral leases include:

 - monitoring of pastoral land to detect and assess any change in its condition